SantosAbimaelRomero/Sales-Preditions/README.md

 # Business Problem
 Predicting future sales on specific items for supermarkets and grocery stores.

+Trying to find which items sold more than others and why.

 # Data
 Big Mart Sales Predictions data https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/